VIBE: Active, Busy, Family Friendly

 Crescent Beach Family Park, 1100 Estero Blvd, Fort Myers Beach, FL 33931

 The sand on Fort Myers Beach is sugary, although not as white as Siesta Key (in our opinion).
 It's a flat beach so it's easy to line up the chairs and enjoy the view, or wade into the water without worrying about a big drop-off.
 You can also walk for miles in the shallow surf.
 People set up their chairs and umbrellas fairly close to the Gulf water, so it gets a bit crowded for activities like riding a bike.
 Overall, the sand in Fort Myers met our expectations for a Florida Gulf coast beach.

-The water here was a little disappointing.
-It was fairly clear, but not that crystal, beautiful blue you get with other Gulf beaches.
+The water here was fairly clear, but not that crystal, beautiful blue you get with other Gulf beaches.
 Maybe it's the geography, the time of year...or all those boats lined up at the shore with their engines running?
-Either way, you can enjoy swimming but if it's scenic blue water you're seeking, then you're better off at Sanibel Island, Siesta Key or the Florida Panhandle beaches.
+Either way, you can enjoy swimming but if it's scenic blue water you're seeking, then you're better off at Sanibel Island, Siesta Key Beach or the Florida Panhandle beaches like Destin.

 Fort Myers offers just about everything you can dream of doing!
 It is not a quiet beach but who cares when it is so much fun!
 Bike riding, Onewheel, paddleboards, wave runner rentals, parasailing, kayaks and banana boats are just a few of the activities you can enjoy.
 There are even dolphin tours.
 People-watching is never boring.
-This is not a beach just for retired folks: we saw all ages and people from many different countries.
+This is not just a beach for retired folks: we saw all ages and people from many different countries.
 You can even get an RV site or rent a mobile unit right on the beach.
 Find out more about Red Coconut RV Park.

 If boating and fishing is your true love, then Fort Myers Beach is where you want to be!
 What's even better, you can walk right out through the water to reach your boat.
 Redfish, Tarpon, Snook...heck, you might even see a shark or manatee.
-Then when you come back for your fishing trip, just drop anchor and enjoy the sunshine.
+Then when you come back from your fishing trip, just drop anchor and enjoy the sunshine.
 The Gulf of Mexico is not very deep close to shore, so it's perfect for small boats and jet skis.
-When you're done with the beach, just wade out, climb aboard and take off.
+When you're done with your beach day, just wade out, climb aboard and take off.
 No boat?
 No problem.
 There are lots of fishing charters available.
 What could be better for a Florida beach vacation?

 Look Out!
 This Could Happen...

 The sunset in Fort Myers Beach was incredible.
 We are glad we visited Fort Myers Beach, but we won't be back for a while.
 This is because of the traffic situation.
 If you are going to stay for a week or a few days then we say go for it.
 You will never be bored and the beach is large.
-Of course, like many Gulf beach getaways, it is expensive to stay, park, and eat (except for the Mexican restaurant mentioned below).
+Like Naples and other Florida Gulf beach getaways, it can be expensive to stay, park, and eat (except for the Mexican restaurant mentioned below).
 The fishing is excellent so if you are an angler, Fort Myers is for you.
 Take a fishing charter.
-You can fish under the vessel license for recreational saltwater fishing.
+You can fish using the vessel license for recreational saltwater fishing in Florida.

 We ate at this little Mexican restaurant across the street from the beach, Mr. Tequila, and it was delicious!
 Not too many people were here and the service was quick.
 We had the best Mexican food and the drinks were generous.
 Look at those fajitas and real Mexican rice.
 This is a great spot, with views of the beach, that doesn't break your budget.
 There's a Mr. Tequila in Bradenton too.
 Try it!

 Bloggers specializing in road trips to Florida beaches on every coast.